stepharr/angular/aio/content/tutorial/toh-pt1.md

 The textbox should both _display_ the hero's `name` property and _update_ that property as the user types.
-That means data flow from the component class _out to the screen_ and from the screen _back to the class_.
+That means data flows from the component class _out to the screen_ and from the screen _back to the class_.

 To automate that data flow, setup a two-way data binding between the `<input>` form element and the `hero.name` property.